 - Every student is given the opportunity to appeal their suspension status.

-- The suspension letter notification has instructions on how to submit a suspension appeal.
+- The suspension email notification has instructions on how to submit a suspension appeal.

-- The appeal form can be accessed here.
+- The appeal submission can be accessed here.

 - Appeals are sent directly to a student’s major department.
 The major’s department contact or associate dean of the college will make the decision regarding reinstatement.